Waterberg Plateau Park

 Activities

-Guided morning drives - N$ 539 per person - Children 6-12: 369 N$, no children under the age of 6 permitted
+Guided morning drives - on request - No children under the age of 6 permitted

-Guided afternoon drives - N$ 539 per person -
+Guided afternoon drives - on request -

-Other facilities: shop, kiosk, swimming pool, restaurant, fuel (no diesel).
+Shop, kiosk, swimming pool, restaurant, fuel (no diesel).
 No banking facilities.

-Conference facilities (20 persons):
+Conference facilities (20 persons)

 Flap chart, overhead projector, table/chairs and white screen.

-Restaurant (located in the old German police station building):
+Restaurant (located in the old German police station building)

 Open: 7.00-8.30, 12.00-13.30, 19.00-21.00